 - Loss of tooth structure due to a large amount of decay

-- Chewing on hard objects — such as nuts, hard candy, ice or foreign objects
+- Chewing on complex objects — such as nuts, hard candy, ice, or foreign objects

 - Teeth grinding